Web components

 Packages

-The Ontario Design System web components are developed using a toolchain called Stencil and are available via NPM (Node Package Manager) packages.
+The Ontario Design System web components are developed using a toolchain called Stencil and are available via npm packages.

 Choosing the right package for your project

-The Ontario Design System offers 4 packages that bundle different parts of the Design System offering:
+The Ontario Design System offers 3 different packages that bundle different parts of the design system:

-Most developers will want to choose the Component Library or Component Library - React packages, depending on your needs.
-For example, if you are using React, use the Component Library - React package.
+Choose the package that aligns best with your application, depending on your needs.
+For example, if you are using React, use the React Web Component Library package.

 It also contains assets that can be copied for use with your project, such as logos and more.